Todos Santos Mexico – What To Do In One Day

 There are several cool art galleries in Todos Santos that are free and great to visit.
 We visited Galeria Logan which is open every day from 10 am to 5 pm except for Sunday.
 That’s why I recommend coming on a Saturday or weekday.
 Galeria Logan has changing exhibitions and a pretty little garden.

-Painting of waves at Galeria Logan in Todos Santos.
+Painting of waves at Galeria Logan in Todos Santos Mexico

 Amazing ocean paintings at Galeria Logan